 Mrs Wildin has over 10 years' experience in this role and has over 20 years' experience as a teacher across Foundation Stage, Key Stage 1 and Key Stage 2.
-Mrs Wildin achieved the National Award for Special Educational Needs Coordination in October 2013 and is a trainer for the Autism Education Trust.
+Mrs Wildin achieved the National Award for Special Educational Needs Coordination in October 2013.